tgh-apil/CardiacUltrasoundExperiments/README.md

 # ProceduralMeshExperiments
 Heart Echo playable game for medical students.
-C# Scripts are also included inside this Repo.
+C# Scripts for the Unity executable are also included inside this Repo.